 We are currently visiting my wife’s family in Washington, Iowa.
 Julia grew up on a pig and cattle farm in Grace Hill, a Moravian community outside of Washington, and while her family lost the family farm in the early 1980s recession (which was a depression for Iowa), she still has a sentimental attachment to the farming community there.
 She therefore suggested that I write today’s post on Jane Smiley’s Moo.

-But not all authors are happy with the arrangement and they often use campus novels to vent their spleen.
+Even so, not all authors are happy with the non-writing part of their job and often use campus novels to vent their spleen.
 There’s a problem here, however.
 Not only are universities paying them a decent wage—sometimes a great wage—for what is often a reduced course load, but universities aren’t all that dramatic.
 Sure, there are rivalries within the faculty, but they seem pretty trivial, as Kissinger’s famous witticism notes.
 (Why are faculty disputes so bitter?
 Because the stakes are so small.)
 Life may seem dramatic for undergraduates—after all, they are undergoing significant growth—but for most of them, their food and lodging is paid and they live in a protected environment.* So what’s an author to do?

 Write a comic novel.
 That way you can complain but without being seen as taking yourself all that seriously (even though secretly you may be dead serious and really mad).
 Iowa State wasn’t wrong to see Smiley as giving them the middle finger but she did it in a humorous way.
 At least humorous for those who don’t show up in it.